jarmar/DATX02-15-29-report/Individual documents/bjorn/personallog.md

 Commented progress on the report plan.
 Participated in workshop.
 Agreed upon a first small program we should be able to compile.
 Started on the grammar.

+### 2015-02-07 to 2015-03-09
+Working hard on the type checker.
+It has been a slow start, but we are gaining momentum now.